 The Media and Entertainment Law Review: USA

 This chapter addresses the fundamental legal protections for, and limits on, the media and entertainment industries in the United States.
-Section II sets forth the legal and regulatory framework that governs those industries, including the interplay between state and federal laws.
-Section III describes the robust protections in the United States for free speech and a free press, which persist – and, indeed, have continued to thrive – under a presidential administration more hostile to those ideals than any in recent history, and perhaps ever.
+Section II sets out the legal and regulatory framework that governs those industries, including the interplay between state and federal laws.
+Section III describes the robust protections in the United States for free speech and a free press.
 In Section IV, we consider the predominant forms of intellectual property that both protect the creative output of the media and entertainment industries and limit what those industries can do with the creative output of others without first securing permission.
 Section V addresses the regulatory framework for preserving competition and protecting consumers, and the final section briefly touches on the nature of contractual disputes most common to the US media and entertainment industries.
 In each section, we highlight recent developments and legal trends of interest.

 Legal and regulatory framework

 The legal and regulatory framework that governs the media and entertainment industries in the United States is a patchwork of protections arising from federal and state constitutions, federal and state statutes, government agency oversight and evolving common law doctrines.